caspii/casparwre.de/_posts/2024-02-12-costs-of-running-a-saas.md

 That's all for now!
 Thanks for reading and feel free to ask questions below.

 > Follow my journey on ~~Twitter~~ [LinkedIn](https://www.linkedin.com/in/casparwrede/).

+## Addendum

+I posted [this article to Reddit](https://www.reddit.com/r/SaaS/comments/1aoud7z/breaking_down_the_costs_of_a_bootstrapped_saas/), wheere it generated some interesting discussion.

+One thing that became clear in the comments is that some people **really** have a hard time understanding the time-money tradeoff and the significance of opportunity costs.
+There were loads of suggestions of how I could save $30 here or $100 there by investing hours, days or even weeks of extra work 🤯.

+There was also this great comment which made me so happy that I am saving it to re-read at in dark moments:

+> I am a Lead DevOps Engineer, and I approve your setup.
+There is everything, compute, security, monitoring, hosted database, etc
+> Digital Ocean is often cheaper than Cloud Provider, and do quite a good job.
+For a startup it's easier to manage than a Kubernetes Cluster or else.
+Fly.io or other PaaS could help, but it might take a bit of skills compare to setting up a VM.
+> It seems to be well designed for this stage of a startup, and relying on external apis and services to do the job is often the best advice I give too when having startup projects.
+> I like as well the budget allocated to productivity tools.

 <script>